RemiBou/remibou.github.io/_posts/2019-01-26-Manage-CosmosDB-objects-with-my-package.md

 await strategy.ApplyMigrationAsync(client, parsedMigration, migrationContent);
 ```

-- Parsed migration is the class that check and read the ressource name.
+- Parsed migration is the class that checks and reads the ressource name.
 Each ressource must respect the documented convention : the "Test.js" file located in "CosmosDB/Migrations/TestDataBase/StoredProcedure/" is the content of the stored procedure called "Test" located in the database "TestDataBase" and in the collection
-- Here I create the required database and collection
+- Here I also create the required database and collection

 ## Strategy implementation

-For each kind of object I want to manager I have to create an implementation of the strategy, here is the one for the triggers :
+For each kind of object I want to handle I have to create an implementation of the strategy, here is the one for the triggers :

 ```cs
 internal class TriggerMigrationStrategy : IMigrationStrategy